Jamie-H-B/2DT-project/README.md

 working on next - picking up items, fixing tilemaps, and saving a score. finding an appropriate font for the game.

 Kylen - Uploaded torch and tilemaps to progress_info 22/08/2022.

+23/08/22:
+Ahmad has uploaded the 64bit background texture file.
+Kylen has uploaded several tilemaps to progress_info.